|Quick Facts: Food Preparation Workers|

 |Short-term on-the-job training|

-Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as grocery stores, schools, hospitals, and cafeterias.
+Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as cafeterias, grocery stores, hospitals, and schools.
 They often work early mornings, late evenings, weekends, or holidays.
-The majority work part time.
+Many food preparation workers work part time.

-The median hourly wage of food preparation workers was $9.18 in May 2010.
+The median hourly wage for food preparation workers was $11.92 in May 2019.

 Compare the job duties, education, job growth, and pay of food preparation workers with similar occupations.